 Questions to Reflect on the Past Year and Set New Year Intentions

-How does God fit into your reflection time?
+How does God fit into your end of year reflection time?

+An end of year reflection should begin with being grateful for how far we’ve come!
 Instead of rushing ahead at full speed (like I tend to do), I have to remind myself to do three things before reflecting and setting my new year intentions.
-Personally, God fits into my end of year reflect like this:

 - First, I reflect on a year by thanking God for where I am now.

-- Second, I look back on the journey in wonderment, remembering what God has done in my life.
+- Second, I look back on the journey in wonderment, celebrating what God has done in my life.

 - Third, I look to the future with a list of goals and new years intentions, but surrender my heart to the ways of the Lord.
-God’s will is sovereign and because of His great love for us, we can be assured that his will is the best for us.
+God’s will is sovereign and because of His great love for us, we can be assured that He also wants the best for us.